Calculate Body Adiposity Index (BAI) from hip circumference and height, or solve for hip or height using BAI and unit conversions.

 How to calculate BAI?

-First, determine the circumference of your hip.
-This can be done with a tape measurer and should be done just below the belly button.
-For this example, the circumference was found to be 94cm.
+First, determine the circumference of your hips.
+This can be done with a tape measure and is typically taken around the widest part of the buttocks/hips.
+For this example, the hip circumference was found to be 94 cm.

 Next, determine the person’s height.
 In this example, the person is found to be 1.85 meters.